 The classic way of thickening a Bolognese sauce is by reduction.
-Slowly simmering for more than an hour on medium-low heat until the sauce gets nice and thick.
-There also other ways to achieve this though.
+Slowly simmer for more than an hour on medium-low heat until the sauce gets nice and thick.
+There are also other ways to achieve this though.

 Using Flour: Add 1-2 tablespoons of flour right before you cover the meat with water.

 Using Cornstarch: Add 1-2 tablespoons of cornstarch to a cup with cold water and mix.
 Pour into the sauce 5 minutes before it's done.

 Using Heavy Cream: You can add some heavy cream in the sauce right at the end to give it a more creamy thicker texture.
 Some grated cheese in it will also give a slight creaminess and an extra boost of flavor.